-DUDLEY K. SKYRME of Palestine, Texas (member, administration and audit committee).
+DUDLEY K. SKYRME of Palestine, Texas (member, resources development committee).
 Skyrme is a retired sales and construction manager for United Bilt Homes, LLC, and is a volunteer of the Palestine Community Food Pantry.
-He served in the US Navy.
+He served in the U.S. Navy.
 Skyrme received a bachelor's degree from the University of Central Arkansas.
 Skyrme was appointed as director for Anderson County in 2013.